wyndhams/ga-project-1/README.md

 }
 ```

-The game also keeps track of the users score which increases by a factor of 100 when the user destroys an enemy craft and 1000 when the user hits the special enemy craft that appears once per turn.
-I will discuss this further in the Challenges section as I ran out of time to implement the enemy craft functionality correctly so it is a little bit buggy in the current version of the game.
+The game also keeps track of the users score which increases by 100 points when the user destroys an enemy craft and 1000 points when the user hits the special enemy craft that appears once per level.
+I will discuss this further in the Challenges and Bugs sections as I ran out of time to implement the enemy craft functionality correctly so it is a little bit buggy in the current version of the game.

 ## Styling